byangtri/eks/README.md

 ```

-`setup.sh` file is script to run the initial prerequisite.
+`setup.sh` file is script to run the prerequisite on Red Hat Linux.

 ```